Fairy tale journeys

 International fairy tale researchers meet in Wuppertal

 Laura Wiemer organised the event with her colleague Dr Selina Seibel, who works at the universities in Cologne and Stuttgart.
-The two women utilised their respective contacts and also published a 'call for papers', which they placed on an international platform in all the languages covered.
-"A lot of colleagues from different universities got in touch.
+The two women utilised their respective contacts and also published a ‘call for papers’, which they placed on an international platform in all languages covered in fairy tale research.
+“A lot of colleagues from different universities got in touch.
 We now have Morocco and Tunisia represented, as well as Italy, Spain, France and Belgium.
-Proposals for contributions came from everywhere."
+Proposals for contributions came from everywhere.”
 The conference is also taking place in Wuppertal because one of the greatest fairy tale researchers in the German-speaking tradition was based here at the University of Wuppertal: Professor Dr Heinz Rölleke.

 Fairy tales also represented in social networks